gabrielrcouto/php-gui/README.md

 ## How it works

-To create a GUI without the need of an extension, PHP executes a binary with proc_open and communicate with it using Stdin/Stdout Pipes, it's a fast and cross platform solution.
+To create a GUI without the need for an extension, PHP executes a binary with proc_open and communicates with it using Stdin/Stdout Pipes--it's a fast and cross platform solution.

 PHP <=> Stdin/Stdout Pipes <=> Lazarus Application <=> GUI

-The binary is made using Lazarus (Free Pascal).
-After a big research, I found a good advantage of Lazarus over other desktop languages (like C#, Java...):
+The binary is created using Lazarus (Free Pascal).
+After much research, I found a large advantage by using Lazarus over other desktop languages (like C#, Java...):

 <p align="center"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/65/LCLArchitecture.png/440px-LCLArchitecture.png" alt="LCL graph, showing that LCL will use an interface for building the GUI according to the operation system" /></p>

-It doesn't have any dependencies (ok, on Linux needs GTK), has a good component library, is compiled, open source and has a nice slogan (Write Once, Compile Anywhere).
+It doesn't have any dependencies (except for Linux, which needs GTK), has a good component library, is compiled, open source and has a nice slogan (Write Once, Compile Anywhere).

-The communication (IPC) between PHP and Lazarus is made using a protocol based on JSON RPC.
-You can see the specification [here](PROTOCOL.md).
+The communication (IPC) between PHP and Lazarus is performed using a protocol based on JSON RPC.
+You can view the specification [here](PROTOCOL.md).

 ## Contributors Guide